 Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical toxins (eg, metals, plant substances).
-Acquisition may be foodborne, waterborne, or via person-to-person spread.
+Acquisition may be foodborne, waterborne, person-to-person spread, or occasionally through zoonotic spread.
 In the US, an estimated 1 in 6 people contracts foodborne illness each year.
 Symptoms include anorexia, nausea, vomiting, diarrhea, and abdominal discomfort.
 Diagnosis is clinical or by stool culture, although polymerase chain reaction testing and immunoassays are increasingly used.
 Treatment is symptomatic, although some parasitic and some bacterial infections require specific anti-infective therapy.

 Gastrointestinal (GI) bleeding can originate anywhere from the mouth to the anus and can be overt or occult.
 The manifestations depend on the location and rate of bleeding.
 (See also Varices and Vascular Gastrointestinal Lesions.)